-- 3.7 Credits will be assigned to the courses for all P.G. programmes as given below: - One credit for one lecture period per week (or) 15 periods per semester - One credit for one tutorial period per week - One credit each for seminar/practical session/project of two or three periods per week - One credit for two weeks of industrial internship - One credit for 15 periods of lecture (can even be spread over a short span of time)

-3.8 The number of credits registered by a student in non-project semester and project semester should be within the range specified below:
+- 3.3.5 Credits will be assigned to the courses for all programmes as given below: - One credit for one lecture period per week or 15 periods of lecture per semester - One credit for one tutorial period per week or 15 periods per semester - One credit each for seminar/practical session/project of two or three periods per week or 30 periods per semester - One credit for four weeks of industrial internship or 160 hours per semester. - 3.3.6 The number of credits the student shall enroll in a non-project semester and project semester is as specified below to facilitate implementation of Choice Based Credit System.

-P.G.
-Full Time Part Time

-Programme Non-project Semester Project semester Non-project Semester Project semester
+Programme Non-project semester Project semester

-M. Tech.
-9 to 28 12 to 28 6 to 12 12 to 28
+M.Tech.
+9 to 28 18 to 26

-M.C.A.
-9 to 29 12 to 29 6 to 12 12 to 29
+MCA 12 to 33 12 to 26

 M.Sc.
-9 to 25 12 to 20 6 to 12 12 to 20
+9 to 32 10 to 26

+- 3.3.7 The student may choose a course prescribed in the curriculum from any department offering that course without affecting regular class schedule.
+The attendance will be maintained course wise only. - 3.3.8 The students shall choose the electives from the curriculum with the approval of the Head of the Department / Dean of School. - 3.3.9 Apart from the various elective courses listed in the curriculum for each specialization of programme, the student can choose a maximum of two electives from any other similar programmes across departments, during the entire period of study, with the approval of the Head of the department offering the course and parent department.

+3.4.
+ONLINE COURSES

+- 3.4.1 Students are permitted to undergo department approved online courses under SWAYAM up to 20% of credits of courses in a semester excluding project semester with the recommendation of the Head of the Department / Dean of School and with the prior approval of Dean Academic Affairs during his/ her period of study.
+The credits earned through online courses ratified by the respective Board of Studies shall be transferred following the due approval procedures.
+The online courses can be considered in lieu of core courses and elective courses. - 3.4.2 Students shall undergo project related online course on their own with the mentoring of the faculty member.

+3.5 PROJECT WORK / DISSERTATION

-- 3.9 The student may choose a course prescribed in the curriculum from any department depending on his / her convenient time slot.
-All attendance will be maintained course-wise only. - 3.10 The electives from the curriculum are to be chosen with the approval of the Head of the Department. - 3.11 A student may be permitted by the Head of the Department to choose electives from other PG programmes either within the Department or from other Departments up to a maximum of nine credits during the period of his/her study, with the approval of the Head of the Departments offering such courses. - 3.12 To help the students to take up special research areas in their project work and to enable the department to introduce courses in latest/emerging areas in the curriculum, "Special Electives" may be offered.
-A student may be permitted to register for a "Special Elective" up to a maximum of three credits during the period of his/her study, provided the syllabus of this course is recommended by the Head of the Department and approved by the Chairman, Academic Council before the commencement of the semester, in which the special elective course is offered.
-Subsequently, such course shall be ratified by the Board of Studies and Academic Council. - 3.13 The medium of instruction, examination, seminar and project/thesis/dissertation reports will be English. - 3.14 Industrial internship, if specified in the curriculum shall be of not less than two weeks duration and shall be organized by the Head of the Department. - 3.15 Project Work / Thesis / Dissertation - 3.15.1 Project work / Thesis / Dissertation shall be carried out under the supervision of a Faculty member in the concerned Department. - 3.15.2 A student may however, in certain cases, be permitted to work for the project in an Industrial/Research Organization, on the recommendation of the Head of the Department.
-In such cases, the project work shall be jointly supervised by a faculty of the Department and an Engineer / Scientist from the organization and the student shall be instructed to meet the faculty periodically and to attend the review committee meetings for evaluating the progress.
+- 3.5.1 Project work / Dissertation shall be carried out by the student under the supervision of a Faculty member in the department with similar specialization. - 3.5.2 A student may however, in certain cases, be permitted to work for the project in an Industry / Research Organization, with the approval of the Head of the Department/ Dean of School.
+In such cases, the project work shall be jointly supervised by a faculty of the Department and an Engineer / Scientist from the organization and the student shall be instructed to meet the faculty periodically and to attend the review meetings for evaluating the progress.

-- 3.15.3 Project work / Thesis / Dissertation (Phase II in the case of M. Tech.) shall be pursued for a minimum of 16 weeks during the final semester, following the preliminary work carried out in Phase-1 during the previous semester. - 3.15.4 The Project Report/Thesis / Dissertation report / Drawings prepared according to approved guidelines and duly signed by the supervisor(s) and the Head of the Department shall be submitted to the concerned department. - 3.15.5 The deadline for submission of final Project Report / Thesis / Dissertation is within 30 calendar days from the last working day of the semester in which Project / Thesis / Dissertation is done. - 3.15.6 If a student fails to submit the Project Report / Thesis / Dissertation on or before the specified deadline he / she is deemed to have not completed the Project Work / Thesis / dissertation and shall re-register the same in a subsequent semester.
+- 3.5.3 The timeline for submission of final project report / dissertation is within 30 calendar days from the last Instructional day of the semester in which Project / Dissertation is done. - 3.5.4 If a student does not comply with the submission of project report / dissertation on or before the specified timeline he / she is deemed to have not completed the project work / dissertation and shall re-register in the subsequent semester.